-If you think that rhododendron deer-resistant plants are a reality, then you should know that this is not true.
+If you think that rhododendron deer-resistant plants of the Ericaceae family are a reality, then you should know that this is not true.
 The shrub is not resistant to the animal which loves to chew on its leaves, especially in winters.

 - Are Rhododendron Deer Resistant?